 Now we've talked a lot about veneer, but not about the whole furniture!
 How did you come up with that idea?

-I was told from all sides that you have to be careful with patterns because you get tired of them quickly, so I for sliding doorswhich can be used on both sides.
+I was told from all sides that you have to be careful with patterns because you get tired of them quickly, so I for sliding doors which can be used on both sides.
 One side with a flat pattern, the other side just plain.
 The doors are designed in such a way that they can be lifted upwards and then, rotated around your own axis, you can put them back in the other way around.
 All in all, I've built three doors.
-So then, if I am a pattern sufferings, I can vary or turn both doors on the simple side and then have a very uneventful, classic piece of furniture.
+So then, if I am a pattern suffering, I can vary or turn both doors on the simple side and then have a very uneventful, classic piece of furniture.

 What else could you do with Furnier and Mr Beam?

 As already indicated, large areas are a problem in the hobby area.
-I can well imagine, for example Name or door signs, jewellery, game boards or parts for board games, wall decorations, boxes, etc. There are few limits to fantasy.
-It is really nice to put lines on the wood that do not completely cut, but only mark.
+I can well imagine, for example Name or door signs, jewelry, game boards or parts for board games, wall decorations, boxes, etc. There are few limits to fantasy.
+It is really pleasant to put lines on the wood that do not completely cut, but only mark.
 It is very easy to put extra contours or internal drawings inside the individual parts without making the subsequent bastion more expensive.

 I am quite curious whether under #madewithmrbeam in the next time some veneer work with appear!